VelinovAngel/HTMLPreviewerApp/README.md

 ## How work the app:

-<p>Without registration you can use only HTML Previewer, but if you wanna save it , you must be registrated!</p>
+<p>Without registration you can use only HTML Previewer, but if you want save it , you must be registrated!</p>

 <h5> Here you can see the application </h5>
 https://htmlpreviewerapplication.azurewebsites.net/